dhughes/tiy-java-crash-course/Crash Course.md

 `{variable name}` is a placeholder for a variable's name.
 Variable names must start with a letter (typically lower case) and can contain letters, numbers, and the underscore character, `_`.

 `=` is the _assignment operator_.
-An operator is a special bit of syntax that tells Java to perform some action on one, two, or three bits of data known as operands.
+An operator is a special bit of syntax that tells Java to perform some action on one, two, or three _operands_.
+Operands are the data an operator uses.
 In this case, the assignment operator assigns the value to the right of the operator to the variable specified to the left side.

-`{data / value}` specified the actual value to store in the variable.
-This value must be of the same time as specified in `{data type}`.
+`{data / value}` is a placeholder indicating a specific value to store in the variable.
+This value must be of the same type as specified in `{data type}`.

 You can also declare a variable without setting its initial value using this syntax: